 Long admired for their poetic expression and dramatic truth, Shakespeare’s plays have inspired countless creative works, including those of a number of esteemed composers.
 We take a look at five of our favourites.

 1. Felix Mendelssohn - Overture to A Midsummer Night's Dream, Op.21

 A Midsummer Night’s Dream was one of Felix Mendelssohn’s favourite plays and it inspired him to write this stand-alone concert work at the age of seventeen.
 Dramatic, downward leaps in clarinet and violin imitate the hee-hawing of the donkey-headed craftsman Bottom, while fast-paced, scurrying violins evoke the scampering feet of mischievous fairies of the forest.
-You can hear all this and more in our upcoming concert, The Bard and Beyond.

 2. Jean Sibelius - The Tempest, Op.109

 Based on the final play that Shakespeare wrote, Sibelius’ incidental music for The Tempest was written for solo vocalists, choir, orchestra, and a harmonium, or pump organ.
 He uses the orchestra to its full capacity to create rich, exciting orchestral colours, while different instruments illustrate individual characters.
 The Prelude evokes a gusty storm at sea.

 3. Sergei Prokofiev – Romeo and Juliet Suites